This Day in History: The Battle of Black Mingo Creek

 Then Ball’s men did something unexpected.
 Instead of hunkering down inside the tavern, they launched a frontal attack on the Patriots.
 Undeterred, a small detachment of Patriots snuck around the side of the tavern and opened another front in the attack.
 Now the Loyalists were stuck between two sides of a Patriot attack.
 They fled and took refuge in the Black Mingo swamp.

 Ball lost three men, with thirteen left wounded on the field of battle.
 Other Loyalist bodies were later found in the swamp.
-Would you believe that five of the captured Loyalists renounced the British and took oaths of allegiance to the Patriot cause?
+Amazingly, five of the captured Loyalists renounced the British and took oaths of allegiance to the Patriot cause.

 Marion’s casualties were lighter, but still significant for such a short battle: two men killed and eight wounded.